 What Does The Research Say?

 There is certainly a need for continued research in regards to using yoga specifically for lower back pain or for other ailments.
-However, there is research that indicates it’s potential as compared to other interventions like physical therapy and exercise.

 In fact, one study published in 2017, stated that yoga is as effective as physical therapy for treating lower back pain.
 We’d say that’s a pretty significant statement.
 The real key here is, “when it’s done and performed properly”.
 This particular study was based off of a randomized control trial, which included a yoga class designed specifically for lower back pain patients.
 The results included, a reduction in pain, improved functioning, and lowering the use of needed pain medication.